 |The Spanish Synagogue (panělská synagoga) in Prague is known as the most beautiful synagogue in Europe.
 Set in the heart of the Jewish Quarter, it is certainly a stunning sight.|

-The Spanish Synagogue was built in 1868 on the site of the oldest Prague Jewish house of prayer ("the Old Shul").
-It was designed in a Moorish style by Vojtěch Ignátz Ullmann.
-Its interior, including the stained glass windows, were designed by the architects A. Baum and B. Munzberg, and completed in 1893.
+It was built in 1868 on the site of the oldest Prague Jewish house of prayer ("the Old Shul"), designed in a Moorish style by the Renaissance Revival architect

-The remarkable interior decoration features a low stucco arabesque of stylized Islamic motifs which are also applied to the walls, doors and gallery balustrades.
+The remarkable interior decoration features a low stucco arabesque of stylized Islamic motifs, which are also applied to the walls, doors and gallery balustrades.

 To discover more about the Spanish Synagogue, take a tour:

 Prague City Tour & Boat Trip

 Prague All Inclusive Tour & Boat Trip.